 Tickets for this event are limited and are now on sale at www.runningironwhiskey.com and www.dryhillsdistillery.com.
 General Admission Tickets are $30 when purchased in advance ($40 on the day of the event).
-VIP Tickets, with a reserved concert viewing area, private reception, meet and greet opportunities and dedicated bar area, are $100.
-Food and beverages will be available on-site, and the event will be a fun for the entire family.
-Singing and dancing will be encouraged, and doors are expected to open at 5:30 pm.
+VIP Tickets, with a reserved concert viewing area, private reception in the Dry Hills tasting room with food provided by Food for Thought, meet and greet opportunities and dedicated bar area outside, are $100.
+Beverages will be available onsite thanks to the Rhino Bar and Casino in Belgrade, Cardinal Distributing and Pepsi of Bozeman.
+Chef's Table Food Truck & Catering, Bubby's Sweet & Salty and Grille 406 will be the Food Trucks on site.
+There is stadium seating inside the venue along with additional tables and chairs will be setup by the food trucks to make it easy for grabbing a bite to eat and taking a break.
+The event will be a fun evening of entertainment for the entire family.
+Singing and dancing will be encouraged.
+Doors open at 5:30pm.

 About Deana Carter: One of few artists with a 5x platinum debut album, Deana Carter thrills her fans each and every time she takes the stage.
 The 3-time Grammy nominated and CMA Award Winning Artist got her first big break came when one of her demo tapes caught the attention of Willie Nelson, who invited her to take part in the Farm Aid VII concert as the show's only female soloist.
 Her debut album, “Did I Shave My Legs For This?”, debuted at No. 2 on the U.S. Top Country Albums chart and sold well over five million copies.
 The album had three No. 1 hits: “Strawberry Wine,” "We Danced Anyway” and "How Do I Get There”.
 Carter has gone on to write, sing and produce numerous songs, including “Me and Tequila” which was later covered by Kenny Chesney and nominated for the CMA’s Song of the Year.